Origin of the city of Verdun

 Fortified gates

-- The Porte du Châtelet, also known as Porte Noire or Porte Champenoise, dates back to the 12th century, with its machicolations added in the 14th-15th centuries.
-During WWI, it was widened to accommodate vehicle passage.
+- The Porte du Châtelet, also known as the Porte Noire or Porte Champenoise dates from the 12th century, but its machicolations were added in the 14th and 15th centuries.
+It was widened during the First World War to allow the passage of military vehicles.

-- The Porte Chaussée, or Tour Chaussée, was constructed in 1380 and features two round twin towers.
-The round Tour de l’Islot once flanked the walkway along the river.
+- The Porte Chaussée, or Tour Chaussée, was built in 1380 and is recognisable by its two round twin towers.
+The Tour de l’Islot once bordered the towpath.

-- The horseshoe-shaped Tour du Champ suffered severe damage during the 1792 fighting of the French Revolution.
+- The horseshoe-shaped Tour du Champ was severely damaged during the fighting of the French Revolution in 1792.

-- The Tour des Plaids, or Tour de la Plaidoiresse, is also horseshoe-shaped and faces the city to prevent attackers from seeking refuge inside.
-It derives its name from the hearings or plaids held in the nearby Sainte-Croix Church.
+- The Tour des Plaids, or Tour de la Plaidoiresse, also horseshoe-shaped, faces the town to prevent attackers from taking refuge there.
+It takes its name from the court hearings (plaids) that were held in the nearby Church of the Holy Cross.

-- The Porte Saint-Victor was built in the late 17th century to replace a gate that had stood for 300 years.
+- The Porte Saint-Victor was built at the end of the 17th century to replace a 14th-century gate.

-- Finally, the Porte Saint-Paul is the most recent addition, erected in 1877 for the railway line.
+- Finally, the Porte Saint-Paul, the most recent, was built in 1877 for the railway line.

 Cathedrale Notre-Dame de Verdun

-Verdun, once a citadel and garrison town, also holds a remarkable religious legacy.
-Its cathedral, consecrated in 1147, stands as the oldest cathedral in Lorraine and the largest Romanesque cathedral in Eastern France.
+Verdun, a former citadel and garrison town, also boasts a remarkable religious heritage.
+Its cathedral, consecrated in 1147, is the oldest in Lorraine and the largest Romanesque cathedral in eastern France.
+Although rebuilt in the Baroque style after a fire in 1775, many original architectural elements were uncovered during its restoration after the First World War.

 Episcopal Palace and Hôtel de la Princerie

-Dating back to the 16th century, the Hôtel de la Princerie was once the residence of the princier, or primecier, serving as the cathedral’s first archdeacon and second in importance after the bishop.
-Since 1932, it has housed the Museum of Art and History of the City of Verdun.
+Robert de Cotte, the architect of King Louis XV, built the Bishop’s Palace in 1724.
+This building, one of the most prestigious episcopal palaces in Lorraine, has housed the World Centre for Peace, Freedom and Human Rights since 1994.
+The 16th-century Hôtel de la Princerie was the residence of the Prince, or Primecier, the first archdeacon of the cathedral and second most important figure after the bishop.
+Since 1932, it has housed the Museum of Art and History of the city of Verdun.

 Verdun Memorials

-Verdun erected several monuments to the memory of the soldiers who fell during the Great War.
+Verdun has erected several monuments in memory of the soldiers who fell during the First World War.

-- The Monument à la Victoire et aux Soldats de Verdun, unveiled in 1929 by architect Leon Chesnay, stands on the site of the Collegiate Church of Magdalene in the heart of the city.
-It overlooks the Roman fortifications discovered in 1916, with a statue of Emperor Charlemagne dressed as a warrior, leaning on his sword and facing east.
+- The Monument à la Victoire et aux Soldats de Verdun – Monument to Victory and the Soldiers of Verdun, by the architect Léon Chesnay, was inaugurated in 1929 .
+It stands on the site of the Collegiate Church of Sainte-Madeleine, and overlooks the Roman fortifications uncovered in 1916.. in the heart of the city.
+The monument is topped by a statue of Emperor Charlemagne depicted as a warrior, leaning on his sword and facing east.

-- Gifted by the Netherlands in 1920, the Monument de la Hollande Amie stands as a testament to friendship between nations.
+- Presented by the Netherlands in 1920, the Monument de la Hollande Amie – Monument to Friendly Holland seals the friendship between the two nations.

-- The Monument de la Voie Sacrée et de la Voie de la Liberté, situated at the western entrance to Verdun, marks the intersection of routes linking Verdun to Bar-le-Duc and Argonne.
+- The Monument de la Voie Sacrée et de la Voie de la Liberté – Monument to the Sacred Way and the Liberty Road, located at the western entrance to Verdun, mark the intersection of the roads connecting Verdun to Bar-le-Duc and the Argonne.

 Military cemeteries

-Verdun stood at the heart of the battle that raged from February to December 1916, one of the deadliest conflicts of World War I.
+Verdun was at the heart of the Battle of Verdun, which raged from February to December 1916, one of the deadliest conflicts of the First World War.
+Soldiers killed in action were buried in the 19 national cemeteries in the region, three of which are located in Verdun.

-- The Nécropole Nationale de Bevaux, opened in 1916, holds the graves of 3,107 soldiers from World War I and 485 from World War II.
+- The Nécropole Nationale de Bevaux, opened in 1916, and contains the graves of 3,107 soldiers from the First World War and 485 from the Second World War.

 Other sites of the Battle of Verdun: